-Success in this course requires a prior working knowledge of basic algebra concepts, obtained in the prerequisite courses.
-These basic skills are not retaught in this class, but they are applied to business-specific problems and processes.
-If it has been more than three years since the prereqs were completed, or if the student knows that his/her basic algebra skills are weak, he/she is strongly encouraged to take a College Algebra refresher.
+Success in this course requires a prior working knowledge of precalculus concepts, obtained in the prerequisite courses.
+These basic skills are not retaught in this class, but they are applied in the processes throughout.
+If it has been more than three years since the prereqs were completed, or if the student knows that his/her algebra or trigonometry skills are weak, he/she is strongly encouraged to spend this semester on those topics instead.